sikem1065-pixel/fanvpn-android/README.md

 ## Modifications

-Changes by the FanVPN project (since 2026): rebranding and a simplified user interface, build-time configuration sources, and compatibility fixes for older Android versions.
+Changes by the FanVPN project (since 2026): a new app name and icon, plus a simplified user interface, build-time configuration sources, and compatibility fixes for older Android versions.
 See the commit history for details.

 ## Build